Beyond the Edge of Function: Unraveling the Patterns of Type Recovery in Binary Code: Related Works

 \subsection{Binary Code Variable Type Recovery}

 Variable types intuitively reflect the attributes of a variable, such as bit size, sign attributes, integer or floating-point numbers, etc., so recovering variable types is crucial for reverse engineers to understand a program.
 Currently, the basic approach to recovering variable types in binary code is based on determining the representation of a variable in binary code.
-Research work \cite{chen2021augmenting, xie2024resym} has been done on recovering variable types on C-Style pseudo code, while other research has performed type recovery on assembly code \cite{chen2020cati,pei2021stateformer,lee2011tie}, IR \cite{he2018debin,zhu2024tygr,noonan2016polymorphic} or binary programs\cite{he2018debin}.
+Prior work \cite{chen2021augmenting, xie2024resym} has been focused on recovering variable types on C-Style pseudo code, while other research has performed type recovery on assembly code \cite{chen2020cati,pei2021stateformer,lee2011tie}, IR \cite{he2018debin,zhu2024tygr,noonan2016polymorphic} or binary programs \cite{he2018debin}.
 Regarding the type recovery methods, the traditional methods can be mainly divided into two categories: static program analysis \cite{noonan2016polymorphic,elwazeer2013scalable,zhang2021osprey} methods and dynamic program analysis methods \cite{lee2011tie,slowinska2011howard,lin2010automatic}.
 Currently, mainstream commercial decompilation tools \cite{IDA_PRO,GHIDRA,BIN_JA} have achieved significant results in variable type recovery using static analysis methods.
 However, there is still a certain degree of deviation between the variable types recovered and the declared types in the original source code.
 As a result, many deep learning-based data-driven approaches have begun to attempt to recover the mappings between variables and source code types in binary code.
-DEBIN \cite{he2018debin} recovers variable types by using Conditional Random Fields, while DIRTY \cite{chen2021augmenting}, StateFormer \cite{pei2021stateformer}, and ReSym \cite{xie2024resym} utilizes a model of the Transformer architecture to generate variable types, and TypeMiner \cite{maier2019typeminer}, CATI \cite{chen2020cati}, TYGR \cite{zhu2024tygr} classify predicted variable types by embedding them in binary code.
+Debin \cite{he2018debin} recovers variable types by using Conditional Random Fields, while DIRTY \cite{chen2021augmenting}, StateFormer \cite{pei2021stateformer}, and ReSym \cite{xie2024resym} utilizes a model of the Transformer architecture to generate variable types, and TypeMiner \cite{maier2019typeminer}, CATI \cite{chen2020cati}, TYGR \cite{zhu2024tygr} classify predicted variable types by embedding them in binary code.
 In particular, OSPREY \cite{zhang2021osprey} aims to recover the layout of structures, while ReSym \cite{xie2024resym} builds on this to further recover the member identifiers.
-In this work, we conducted an empirical study on this task using real-world programs, uncovering several interesting insights such as unbalanced type distributions and Member Reference Locality of structure variables.
-Based on our findings, we proposed ByteTR, which decouples variable types to determine the target set of types to be recovered, rather than simply predicting type identifiers.
-Compared to previous work, we enhanced variable features through inter-procedural program analysis, achieving higher performance in type recovery.
-Additionally, we obtained fine-grained variable-level semantic representations using graph neural networks, resulting in a more generalizable approach.